-Information about Cee
+Cee

-Cee is a village bathed by the Atlantic Ocean and close to the famous “end of the earth” of the ancient Romans, a place of legend.
+Cee is a village bathed by the Atlantic Ocean and close to the famous "end of the earth" of the ancient Romans, a place of legend.
 It overlooks the sea on several sides and is essential for the arrival of pilgrims to Santiago de Compostela.
-It offers all the tranquility and scenic beauty expected of a Galician village, the culinary offer does not disappoint and involves a sublime ethnological heritage.
+It offers all the tranquility and scenic beauty expected of a Galician village; the culinary offer does not disappoint and involves a sublime ethnological heritage.
 A stroll through its streets is most tempting and has many travellers who choose it as a destination for their leisure time or for a short stop on the pilgrimage route.

-What to see and do in Cee
+What to see in Cee

 The estuary of Lires